 Shared KYC Platform

-This blockchain solution provides the benefits of the shared KYC information to all network participants – banks, enterprises, regulating authorities, and service providers.
+Shared Know-Your-Customer (KYC) platform is a blockchain solution that provides the benefits of KYC information to all network participants – banks, enterprises, regulating authorities, and service providers.
 The key areas this PoC improves on include:

 - Standardize collection and validation of core documents and information from clients